 The assessment highlights the IK’s leader, Emir Doku Umarov, who called on his followers to try their hardest to disrupt the Games in July 2013.

-However, the document also questions whether the group are capable of targeting the event within such a narrow time frame, the BBC reports, with the Games running from 7-23 February.
+However, the document questions whether the group are capable of targeting the event within such a narrow time frame, the BBC reports, with the Games running from 7-23 February.

-It also notes that the IK has not attacked non-Russian interests previously and focuses its fight on Russia, not the West.
+It notes that the IK has not attacked non-Russian interests previously and focuses its fight on Russia, not the West.

 Last week Olympic committees in Germany, Hungary, Italy, Slovenia and the UK received messages threatening their delegations at the Winter Olympics, but these were dismissed by officials as unfounded.